lanrat/czds/README.md

 ### Status Usage

-By default the status subcommand prints high-level information about all czds requests, like the [reports page](https://czds.icann.org/zone-requests/all) on czds.
+By default the status subcommand prints high-level information about all CZDS requests, like the [reports page](https://czds.icann.org/zone-requests/all) on CZDS.
 Detailed information about a particular zone can be displayed with the `-zone` or `-id` flag.

 ```text